14 Christmas Table Decor Ideas for a Fabulously Stylish Holiday Feast

 (Image credit: Future)

-If you are after a more contemporary look with your Christmas table decor this year, there are plenty of ideas to pinch from this frosty look.
+If you're after a more contemporary look with your Christmas table decor, there are plenty of ideas to pinch from this frosty look.
 Firstly, no table cloth?!
 For so many styles a table cloth is a must have, but we are actually loving this clean, more contemporary approach.
-It's a look that would suit a fuss-free style, perfect if you are hosting on Christmas Eve or have some festive drinks and nibbles planned with friends, the lack of table cloth just makes it... cooler.
+It's a look that would suit a fuss-free style, perfect if you are hosting on Christmas Eve or have some festive drinks and nibbles planned with friends, the lack of table cloth just makes it...
+Cooler.

 And having such a neutral base means you can go louder with the table decor, and mix and match unexpected patterns – like the floral butter dish and stripped decanter used here.
 It's all a bit mad and yet looks so chic.
 Oh, and decorations on the back of the chair is an idea we will for sure be stealing this year.